Laura Alonso (soprano): Career

 Highlights in her career include her Giulia in La Scala di seta by Rossini, during a European tour with the Freiburger Barockorchester, under the baton of Attilio Cremonesi.
-Her performances in Ariadne auf Naxos at the Staatsoper in Berlin or her debut at the Festival of Innsbruck (Austria) with the role of Cleopatra in Giulio Cesare by Antonio Sartorio, published by ORF, which awarded her the eminent Diapason d’Or of the French critique.
+Her performances in Ariadne auf Naxos at the Staatsoper in Berlin or her debut at the Festival of Innsbruck (Austria) with the role of Cleopatra in Giulio Cesare by Antonio Sartorio, published by ORF, which awarded her the eminent Diapason d'Or of the French critique.

-Also deserving of mention are successes like her Magda in Puccini’s La Rondine, which she performed in Utrecht (Netherlands) with the TROS and maestro Gómez Martinez, and the performances at the Salzburg Festival in the role of Sandrina from La Finta Giardiniera, on the occasion of the Mozart year with staging by Doris Dörrie.
+Also deserving of mention are successes like her Magda in Puccini's La Rondine, which she performed in Utrecht (Netherlands) with the TROS and maestro Gómez Martinez, and the performances at the Salzburg Festival in the role of Sandrina from La Finta Giardiniera, on the occasion of the Mozart year with staging by Doris Dörrie.
 Another accomplishment was the great concert of Spanish songs with the Hamburg Symphony, and the famous Chinese guitarist Xuefei Yang at the Laeiszhalle Hamburg.

-Her most ambitious recording project is the bel canto compact disc of arias: Col sorriso d’innocenza, a collaboration with the Philharmonic Orchestra of Málaga which was published in December 2006 and has received excellent reviews by the international operatic press.
+Her most ambitious recording project is the bel canto compact disc of arias: Col sorriso d'innocenza, a collaboration with the Philharmonic Orchestra of Málaga which was published in December 2006 and has received excellent reviews by the international operatic press.
 In 2009 she performed the role of Rosario in the German premiere of the work Goyescas.

 She has also made her debut in the prestigious Alice Tully Hall in New York, which was the first premiere at the Lincoln Center of a Spanish opera: Las horas vacías (The Empty Hours) by Ricardo Llorca with great critical acclaim.

-At the end of 2014 she was the soloist in the New Year’s Eve concert of the distinguished Dallas Symphony Orchestra with maestro Dohnányi.
+At the end of 2014 she was the soloist in the New Year's Eve concert of the distinguished Dallas Symphony Orchestra with maestro Dohnányi.
 She recently sung Verdi's Requiem in Leipzig, two concerts with the Orquesta Sinfónica del Estado de México, and Mozart's Requiem at the Opera in Egypt in El Cairo.

 She recently sung Rosina in Barbiere di Siviglia at the Tel Aviv Opera, and has been Violetta in La Traviata in Darmstadt, in Rousse, in Bulgaria, at the Opera of Lviv in Ukraine, and at the theatre of Chengdu in China, where she will soon return to sing Carmen, after having done so with great success in Taiyuan with maestro Michael Köhler.

-In 2017, she sung Elle in La voix humaine with pianist James Baillieu in Spain and made her Carnegie Hall Recital Debut in New York with the renowned pianist Yelena Kurdina.
+In 2017, she sang Elle in La voix humaine with pianist James Baillieu in Spain and made her Carnegie Hall Recital Debut in New York with the renowned pianist Yelena Kurdina.
 A new CD with Spanish songs will be released soon, accompanied by the Brazilian pianist Marcelo Amaral for Limen Music.

-In the 2017/18 season she sung Liù from Turandot in China, and Violetta from La Traviata in Rovereto, Italy, and in many other Chinese cities.
+In the 2017/18 season she sang Liù from Turandot in China, and Violetta from La Traviata in Rovereto, Italy, and in many other Chinese cities.

 In 2018, she was Violetta again in Zhejiang, China, and in Spain.
 In April 2018, she sang Spanish music with the Orchestra do Río Grande do Norte in Natale, Brasil, and will sing opera performances in Cluj-Napoca and also a recital at the Elbphilharmonie in Hamburg.